DZakh-forks/sentio-benchmark/README.md

 1. **Performance Comparison**:
    - Envio's HyperSync technology shows exceptional performance across all test cases
    - Envio HyperIndex provides a full-featured indexing solution with competitive performance
-   - Sentio performs consistently well across all test cases
+   - Sentio performs consistently well across all test cases, with both timeInterval (7m) and blockInterval (5m) modes showing strong performance
-   - Ponder shows longer indexing times but with complete data coverage in most cases
+   - Ponder shows improved performance in case_2 (45m) compared to previous benchmarks
-   - Subgraph demonstrates efficient block processing (10m for 100K blocks) with complete coverage
+   - Subgraph demonstrates consistent performance with complete data coverage

 2. **Data Completeness**:
+   - All platforms achieved complete data coverage (7,634 records) in case_2
+   - Perfect correlation between platforms in point calculations in caee_2 (Pearson: 0.9917-1.0000, Spearman: 0.9971-1.0000)
    - Ponder is missing approximately 5% of data in case_1
    - Subsquid is missing about 87% of blocks in case_3, primarily indexing blocks in the 45,000-100,000 range
    - Envio/Ponder processes blocks up to but not including the end block in case_4 (stopping at 22,289,999) due to its exclusive end block handling, which explains the difference of 218 records compared to Sentio